 The CHI-Square test needs as input two histograms and it then compares the two histograms.
-The data sets needs to be of the same size and the bins of the histogram have to be for identical ranges and none should be empty.
+The data sets needs to be of the same size and the bins of both histogram have to be for identical ranges and none should be empty, best at least five elements in each bin.

-- a) Take three data sets from the previous task, split the range into bins and count the number of elements from each data set that fall into each bin.
-The result should be two array f{obs} that you can put into the CHI square test. - b) Apply scipy.stats.chisquare on the two f{obs} arrays.
-Interpret the p-value again for similar data sets and for data sets with different statistics. - c) For the CHI square test you need to determine the number of degrees of freedom of the data.
+a) Take three data sets from the previous task, split the range into bins and count the number of elements from each data set that fall into each bin.
+The result should be two array f{obs} that you can put into the CHI square test.

+b) Apply scipy.stats.chisquare on the two f{obs} arrays.
+Interpret the p-value again for similar data sets and for data sets with different statistics.

+c) For the CHI square test you need to determine the number of degrees of freedom of the data.
 Usually this is the number of bins minus 1 (all entries have to sum up to the size of the input data).
 Other constraints on the data can reduce this value.
-Now use the first result value chisq from the chisquare test to compute: 1.0-scipy.stats.chi2.cdf(chisq, numberOfBins 1).
+Now use the first result value chisq from the chisquare test to compute: 1.0-scipy.stats.chi2.cdf(chisq, numberOfBins - 1).
 What value do you get?
+Solution: See code: aufg 4.py